We may earn money or products from the companies mentioned in this post.

 Being the awesome admin that I am, I wanted to get our group members the answer to this question about Disneyland ride height requirements.
 So, when I found a keychain measuring tape at the Dollar Tree, I couldn’t resist taking it to Disneyland to measure all of the ride height requirement markers for everyone asking this question.

-So How Accurate are the Disneyland Height Requirement Sticks?
+Results – How Accurate are the Disneyland Height Requirement Sticks?

 Some of the Cast Members laughed when I pulled out my tape measure and began measuring the height requirement markers at Disneyland.
 Others watched me, probably sure I was some crazy mom, ready to argue why my child should be allowed on the ride.